i-Vertix/glpi-docs-user/source/first-steps/preferences.rst

 .. note::
    These options override the default ones set in the general setup.
-   For more information about the available options refer to the `general setup documentation <../../../modules/configuration/general/default_values.html>`_.
+   For more information about the available options refer to the :doc:`general setup documentation <../modules/configuration/general/default_values>`.

 Main Tab
 --------